Palestinian expulsion from Lydda and Ramle: Lydda massacre

 On 12 July, at 11:30 hours, two or three Arab Legion armoured cars entered the city, led by Lt.
 Hamadallah al-Abdullah from the Jordanian 1st Brigade.
 The Arab Legion armoured cars and the occupying Israeli soldiers engaged in a firefight which created the impression that the Jordanians had staged a counterattack, leading those in the city still armed to start firing at the Israelis too.
 Historian Benny Morris writes that "probably no more than several dozen townspeople participated in the (brief) firefight."
 The Israeli response was disproportionate, (Note: Saleh Abdel Jawad, 2007, Zionist Massacres: the Creation of the Palestinian Refugee Problem in the 1948 War.
 "After the capitulation of the city, three Jordanian troop carriers entered the city for a very short time.
 They gave the wrong impression that Jordanian forces had returned.
 Some of the Palestinian militia, who were still armed, opened fire on Israeli forces thinking that the Jordanians had recaptured the city.
 Israeli reprisals were immediate and disproportionate.") with Moshe Kelman ordering his troops to shoot at any clear target, including at anyone seen on the streets.
 Many civilians were killed by Israeli forces in what became one of the bloodiest massacres of the war.
 Israeli soldiers threw grenades into houses and residents ran out of their homes in panic and were shot.
 (Note: Morris 2008 "At around noon, 12 July, a squadron of Legion armored cars drove into Lydda, either to reconnoiter or to look for a stranded officer.
 They came up against surprised Third Battalion troopers, who thought the town had been pacified.
 A firefight ensued, and locals joined in, sniping from windows and rooftops.
 The jittery Palmahniks responded by firing at any thing that moved, throwing grenades into houses and massacring detainees in a mosque compound; altogether, "about 250" townspeople died, and many were injured, according to IDF records.")

+Mordechai Maklef, an operations officer on the Northern Front (and later IDF chief of staff), stated that in some operations “the potential enemy” was eliminated, meaning civilians.
+He cited cases including Lod and Ramla, adding that the intention was expulsion and implying that mass displacement could not be carried out without such acts of terror.